Select Page

 1. Victory for the West

-The successful operation of the Airlift showcased Western resolve and solidarity against Soviet aggression.
-It was considered a victory for democracy and the free world.
+The success of the Airlift assured the Western world’s determination and unity against the Soviets’ further expansion.
+It was considered a triumph of democracy and the free world.

-The Berlin Blockade and Airlift further heightened tensions between the Soviet Union and the Western Allies.
-It marked a turning point in the Cold War.
+The Berlin blockade and the Airlift term enlarged the conflict between the Soviet Union and the Western Allies.
+It was a turning point for the Cold War.

-The Berlin Blockade and Airlift contributed to the establishment of the North Atlantic Treaty Organization (NATO) in 1949 as a defensive alliance against Soviet aggression.
+The two events made it possible for formation of the North Atlantic Treaty Organization-NATO in 1949 as a defensive alliance formed against soviet aggression.

 Conclusion